 - 2. In another large bowl, combine eggs, milk, chilies, chili powder and cumin.
 Pour over the bread mixture; gently stir to combine.
 Transfer to a greased 13x9-in. baking dish.
 Cover and refrigerate overnight.

 Remove from the refrigerator 30 minutes before baking.
 Preheat oven to 350°.
-Bake, uncovered, 50-55 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, 50-55 minutes or until a knife inserted in the center comes out clean.
 Let stand 5 minutes before serving.
 If desired, serve with salsa and sour cream.

 Freeze option: After assembling the unbaked casserole, cover and freeze up to 3 months.
 To use, completely thaw in the refrigerator overnight.
 Remove from the refrigerator 30 minutes before baking.
 Preheat oven to 350°.
-Bake, uncovered, 50-60 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, 50-60 minutes or until a knife inserted in the center comes out clean.
 Let stand 5 minutes before serving.
 Serve as directed.
 Yield: 12 servings.

 Reviews for Colorful Bacon & Egg Bake